QR Codes: The next big thing in graphic design and marketing concepts.

-Many graphic designers have wondered whether people even use QR codes or their work is no more than an wasted effort.
+Many graphic designers have wondered whether people even use QR codes or their work is no more than a wasted effort.
 “Do people really use them,” was the direct question one of them put forth to me.

 That got me thinking and prompted some research on my part.
 The findings, truth be told, made for some impressive reading.

 According to a reputed website, only 1% of printed matter contained QR graphics in January 2013 but that number improved considerably to 8% by the end of the year.
-While it is a conclusion that marketeers simply love them, doubts exist over their effectiveness among the general public.
+While it is a conclusion that marketers simply love them, doubts exist over their effectiveness among the general public.

 A report, nevertheless, was published in December 2013 that stated 75% of the surveyed individuals were unaware of what a QR code was.
 However, on being shown a picture, 83% claimed they had come across one before.
 Thus, we can conclude that QR codes are yet to become equally popular among customers.

-Easy tips for a more effective QR code design on your website:
+How to make QR code design on your website:

 Now that we have gone through all the various aspects of a QR graphic code, let us take a look at some guidelines that will help you design one such code better and let you drive further traffic to your website.

-Allow user to work with an alternative: If you are not looking for a single-minded approach that will limit the number of visitors who have access to your website, let them have an alternative to work with.
+Allow a user to work with an alternative: If you are not looking for a single-minded approach that will limit the number of visitors who have access to your website, let them have an alternative to work with.
 Generally, placing your website URL alongside the code help.

 Develop responsive web content: Never forget that most of the QR code scanners will be doing it through the use of Smartphones.
-If the landing page is a website optimized for performance on a desktop, all your efforts have been rendered useless.
+If the landing page is a website optimised for performance on a desktop, all your efforts have been rendered useless.
 Ensure that you use responsive web page design and content, minus the implementation of non-mobile technologies such as Flash.

-Creativity is always an excellent promoter: One of the biggest addictions for QR code users is the curiosity that it brings forth.
+Creativity is always an excellent promoter: One of the biggest additions for QR code users is the curiosity that it brings forth.
 As these codes gather further ubiquity, it becomes easier to ignore them altogether much like the sidebar ads you come across on the Internet.
 Ensure that you give your presentation strategy some serious thought.
 The better you are at leveraging the curiosity of your visitors and grabbing their attention, more traffic your website will generate.

 Set definite goals for yourself: Simply getting people to scan your QR code is impressive in itself, but if you let go off the subsequent opportunity, then all your effort goes waste!
 A million scans, but not even a thousand end-user activity is not the statistic you want to achieve.
 Scoring big on the love of social media users is one way of achieving positive results in the long run.